mwarning/KadNode/docs/faq.md

     This is not in the scope of KadNode.
 So it is your task to enter the keys into the configuration files.
 KadNode does not intend to solve the task of key distribution.
 * **Is the authentication/verification secure?**
     No. The current mechanism is vulnerable to man-in-the-middle attacks!
-* **How to compile KadNode without UPNP, NAT-PMP or authentication (libsodium) support?**
+* **How to compile KadNode without UPNP, NAT-PMP or authentication (mbedtls) support?**
-    Edit the FEATURES variable in Makefile and remove 'upnp', 'natpmp' or 'auth'.
+    Edit the FEATURES variable in Makefile and remove 'upnp', 'natpmp' or 'bob' and 'tls'.
 You can check the binary using `kadnode -v`.
 * **Local Peer Discover (LPD) does not work on bridged devices..**
     Try to disable the multicast_snooping or multicast_querier option, this is needed for OpenWrt: echo 0 > /sys/devices/virtual/net/br-lan/bridge/multicast_snooping
 * **How does the authentication work?**